billerickson/BE-Subpages-Widget/readme.txt

 == Changelog ==

 = 1.3 =
+* Support for all hierarchical post types
 * Only output HTML for classes if there are classes
+* Only output subpages ul if there are subpages
 * Allow second level subpages to be nested in li
 * Czech translation